stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 ## 📃 ESM-based config

-From v6 onward, StrykerJS itself is distributed as pure ESM.
-It also even support _your config_ as ESM.
+From v6 onward, StrykerJS also supports _your config_ as ESM.
 Either by adding `{ "type": "module" }` to your package.json file, or by renaming `stryker.conf.js` to `stryker.conf.mjs`.

 ```js
 // stryker.conf.mjs